hominoids/SBC_Model_Framework/README.md

 ```
 "default" - UART model is on and uses the mask setting stored in sbc_models.cfg
 "none" - UART model is on and mask is off.
-"open", "knockout" - to use specfic mask
+"open", "knockout" - to use specific mask
 ```

 To call the 3D model or mask set